Hair Replacement Options

 By age 50, about 85 percent of men and 50 percent of women will experience some noticeable hair loss.
 While there are many causes of hair loss (stress or illness, for example), genetics is by far the most common.
 Androgenetic alopecia, or pattern baldness, occurs in progressive stages.
 Unless treated, the thinning or loss of hair will continue over time.
 For men and women hoping to stop, reduce or repair their hair loss, there are many treatment options available today.

-Men and women have a number of pharmaceutical options for treating hair loss.
+Men and women have a number of pharmaceutical hair loss treatment options.
 Some may be purchased over-the-counter while others require a doctor’s prescription.
 These medications need to be taken regularly to maintain the results; hair loss will recur when the medication is stopped.

 Minoxidil (Rogaine): This is a topical, over-the-counter product that slows down hair loss and can regrow hair.
-It works best for those who are losing hair at the back of the head rather than those with receding hairlines.
+Rogaine works best for those who are losing hair at the back of the head rather than those with receding hairlines.
 About two-thirds of users will see results after four to six months.
-It can be safely used by both men and women.
+Rogaine can be safely used by both men and women.

 Finasteride (Propecia): This is an oral medication available only by prescription.
-Because of its association with birth defects, it’s only approved for use by men.
-About 80% of patients who take it daily will see hair regrowth in three to six months.
+Because of its association with birth defects, Propecia is only approved for use by men.
+About 80% of patients who take Propecia daily will see hair regrowth in three to six months.

 Spironolactone (Aldactone): This oral medication is prescribed to treat a number of dermatological conditions and has been proven to stop or reduce hereditary hair loss.
-Due to its side effects, it’s only prescribed to women.
+Due to its side effects, Aldactone is only prescribed to women.

 Others: Several other medicines are also used to treat hair loss, including dutasteride, ketoconazole and, for women, oral contraceptives.
-However, the FDA has not approved their use for hair restoration.
+However, the FDA has not approved their use for hair loss treatment.

 Surgical Options for Hair Loss